BananoTime/mayo-reddit-tipbot/README.md

-## I sent a tip to the wrong redditor.
+## I sent a tip to the wrong Redditor.
 Can I get it back?